Questo contenuto non è disponibile nella lingua selezionata.

 6.1.
 Setting subscription attributes for RHEL

-You can set subscription attributes for the RHEL product from RHEL, Red Hat Subscription Management, or Satellite.
+You can set subscription attributes for the RHEL product with RHEL or Satellite.
+For RHEL, the subscription attributes are known as system purpose.

-You should set the subscription attributes from only one tool.
+You should set the system purpose subscription attributes from only one tool.
 If you use multiple tools, there is a possibility for mismatched settings.
-Because these tools report data to the Cloud Services platform tools at different intervals, or heartbeats, and because the subscriptions service shows its results as a once-per-day snapshot based on last-reported data, adding subscription attributes to more than one tool could potentially affect the quality of the subscriptions service data.
+Because these tools report data to the Hybrid Cloud Console tools at different intervals, or heartbeats, and because the subscriptions service shows some information as a once-per-day snapshot based on last-reported data, adding subscription attributes to more than one tool could potentially affect the quality of the subscriptions service data.

 Setting the subscription attributes from Satellite